edge-servers/immunity-controller/README.rst

     django-admin startproject mycontroller

-Now, you need to do is to create some new django apps which will contain your custom version of *openwisp-controller*.
+Now, you need to do is to create some new django apps which will contain your custom version of *immunity-controller*.

 A django project is a collection of django apps.
-There are 4 django apps in the openwisp_controller project, namely config, pki, connection & geo.
+There are 4 django apps in the immunity_controller project, namely config, pki, connection & geo.
-You'll need to create 4 apps in your project for each app in openwisp_controller.
+You'll need to create 4 apps in your project for each app in immunity_controller.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_